ekandreas/bladerunner/readme.md

 ## Release 1.6
 Laravel 5.4 with Components and Slots!
 This is a completely rewrite, perhaps v2?
 Extracted from Roots Sage.
+Some breaking changes:
+* Laravel Config and View v5.4, these are in dev mode right now.
+* Global function view over old global bladerunner for no echo as default.
+* No template filters.
+You need to use "view" or "bladerunner" global functions in your ordinary WordPress templates.
+* No WP admin pages, this is a dev tool :-)

 ## Release 1.5
 Now only supports PHP5.6 and greater.